Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 HISTORY

+Version 17.1:
+-All lines in tp2 should be in tra files.

 Version 17:
 -Korlasz' Crypt in BG1: NPCs should always use their SoD scripts while inside the crypt.
 -Duke Jannath should not ask for the tomes if Imoen already gave them to her.